mongodb/docs/source/includes/fact-no-support-for-scram-sha-256-on-backing-databases.rst

-.. admonition:: No Support for SCRAM-SHA-256 Auth for Backing Databases
+.. admonition:: No Support for SCRAM-SHA-256 Auth for |onprem| Backing Databases
    :class: important

-   MongoDB 4.0 supports the
-   :manual:`SCRAM-SHA-256 </core/security-scram>` authentication
+   Although MongoDB 4.0 supports the :manual:`SCRAM-SHA-256 </core/security-scram>` authentication
-   mechanism. |mms| does not support this authentication mechanism for its :term:`backing databases`.
+   mechanism, |mms| does not support this authentication mechanism for its :term:`backing databases`.